 The AWA requires that each institution with an animal care and use program have an IACUC that is charged with overseeing of the institution’s animal care and use program.
 Members of the IACUC are appointed by the Institutional Official (IO).
 The committee must consist of at least one veterinarian who is either certified or has training in laboratory animal medicine, one practicing scientist experienced in research involving animals and at least one public or lay member who represents the interest of the general community.
 The lay member must not be affiliated with the university.
 In reality, most institutions have more than one member per category.
 The number of committee members is determined by the size and type of research program.
-The IACUC at UTHSC currently is comprised of two laboratory animal veterinarians, nine scientific members, one non-affiliated members and one ad-hoc member.
+The IACUC at UTHSC currently is comprised of two laboratory animal veterinarians, eleven scientific members, three non-affiliated members and two ad-hoc members.

 The IACUC is responsible for overseeing and evaluating the animal care and use program.
 In addition to reviewing research protocols involving the use of animals, the IACUC evaluates all other parts of the institution’s animal program.
 It is responsible for ensuring that all investigators have the appropriate training and expertise to conduct animal research.
 The committee inspects all university space where animals are housed or where studies involving animals take place.
 The committee submits reports to federal agencies as required by regulations, and forwards its recommendations concerning the animal care and use program to the IO.
 The IO addresses any animal care and use concerns and remediates any problems associated with institutional animal welfare.